Jazz Pianist / Composer / Educator

 As a BMI composer, Scott Gwinnell has written over 400 works from symphony orchestra to big band to small ensemble.
 His compositions and arrangements have been played around the world by small and large ensembles.
 Gwinnell has scored two films, the most recent being “Vincent van Gogh--70 Days in Laois”.
 Gwinnell wrote the musical, “Bebop” in 2012, performed by members of the Detroit Institute of Arts, and wrote for, “Paul King with Strings”, a string quartet and rhythm section featuring Detroit crooner, Paul King.

 As a music educator, Gwinnell is a special lecturer at Oakland University where he instructs jazz theory, improvisation, and arranging.
 He is the director of their jazz vocal groups, and performs in the faculty jazz ensemble.
-Gwinnell is the Director of Vocal Jazz at Music Hall Performing Arts Center where he is tasked with creating and operating programs with the Detroit Public School system.
+Gwinnell is the Director of Jazz Education at Music Hall Performing Arts Center where he is tasked with creating and operating programs with the Detroit Public School system.
 Gwinnell is also on faculty at University of Toledo and Michigan State University’s Community Music School program.
 In 2009, Gwinnell created the Detroit Jazz Workshop, a large summer jazz workshop that caters to musicians of all backgrounds, ages, and instruments.
 Now in their 13th year, the DJW draws students internationally to Detroit.
 Gwinnell serves on the board of directors at the Michigan Jazz Festival and is a clinician in Midwestern high schools and universities.

 Gwinnell in his spare time enjoys films, tennis, architecture, and spending time with his lovely wife of 15 years, Delaine.